mschaberger/mschaberger/README.md

 ## :pushpin: Recent Projects:
 ### :round_pushpin: ***TIMBERLI.***
 Final project for Henry's Full Stack web development bootcamp.<br>
 It is a platform where developers can share their work with images and videos, they can leave reviews on other projects and save their favorite work from colleagues.
-As a developer, you can built your portfolio, get feedback and get inspired by other developers.
+As a developer, you can build your portfolio, get feedback and get inspired by other developers.
 As a recruiter, you can easily find your next candidate! <br>
 By working on this project I learned, among other things, to: <br>
 -> Manage git working on a github repository collaboratively <br>
 -> Register and login with authentication <br>